War in Ukraine? Take it seriously, but not literally | RIMMER

 Putin’ on a show

 Clickbait foreign policy is exactly the Kremlin objective, though.
-International attention, hobnobbing with global statesmen, demanding summits and concessions, equal footing with Biden and Xi, respect from the G7 members who excluded them, all confer legitimacy on Putin’s regime which it cannot otherwise command.
+International attention, hobnobbing with global statesmen, demanding summits and concessions, equal footing with Biden and Xi, respect from the G7 members who excluded them, all confer legitimacy on Putin’s regime that it cannot otherwise command.
 For Putin, style is content.
 The medium is the meaning.
 The narrative has no resolution but control it anyway.

 Don’t mention the war

 Depriving the Kremlin of the oxygen of publicity would be the best strategy for containing the current military crisis.
-It was understood on all sides the demands made on Nato were unacceptable and moreover, the way these were presented made them doubly so.
+It was understood on all sides the demands made on Nato were unacceptable and, moreover, the way these were presented made them doubly so.
 Strutting about the world stage and occupying enormous diplomatic bandwidth from western nations is mostly the point.
 If, by asking for a mile, they take an inch somewhere, this can be chalked up as a win for coercive diplomacy, although the epithet is almost tautologous as far as Lavrov practises it.

 Time Man of the Year 2007.